-- 14.1 An audit trail of system access and data use by staff shall be maintained and reviewed on a regular basis. - 14.2 Backups are run daily and monitored by Nevcom/Brightridge.
-Any problems or issues are notified immediately to the Co-operative along with our IT support consultant. - 14.3 Access to databases are secured by logon security and file/folder access security. - 14.4 In addition, the third party suppliers have additional logon security to access the databases through their software. - 14.5 Security event logs can be monitored and reported as required.
+- 14.1 An audit trail of system access and data use by staff shall be maintained and reviewed on a regular basis. - 14.2 Continua backups are monitored by Brightridge.
+Any problems or issues are notified immediately to the Co-operative. - 14.3 Access to databases is secured by logon security and file/folder access security. - 14.4 In addition, the third-party suppliers have additional logon security to access the databases through their software. - 14.5 Security event logs can be monitored and reported as required.